-Although employees may have the ability to be creatively successful, if they perceive unfair distributions in comparison to peers then their creative work may be reduced.
-In addition to the fact that they may actually lack the optimal level of materials for their work (which may be the case in an unfair situation), the distraction of perceived inequity can potentially damage their motivation to produce creative output (Simmons, 2011).
-This is likely the reason that Hannam and Narayan (2015) found a positive association between distributive justice and creativity, which provided the basis for our first hypothesis.
-In addition, Akram et al. (2022) found in a sample of Chinese employees, that distributive justice reduced the negative impact of abusive leadership on creativity.
+Although employees may have the ability to be creative and successful, if they perceive that they are being mistreated as compared to their peers, their creativity may be reduced.
+In addition to the fact that they may lack the optimal level of materials for their work (which may be the case in an unfair situation), the distraction caused by perceived inequity can potentially damage their motivation to produce creative output (Simmons, 2011).
+This is likely why Hannam and Narayan (2015) found a positive association between distributive justice and creativity, which provided the basis for our first hypothesis.
+In addition, Akram et al. (2022) found that distributive justice reduced the negative impact of abusive leadership on creativity in a sample of Chinese employees.

 Hypothesis 1: Distributive justice is positively related to creativity